Bridging Filtering and Point-Splitting Approaches for Variable-Density Flows: Angular Averaging as Filtering

-Consider a smooth $2\pi$ periodic field $\chi(\bx)$ in $d=3$.
-Performing an angular averaging over a length-scale $r$, we get
+Consider a smooth $2\pi$-periodic field $\chi(\bx)$ in $d=3$.
+Performing angular averaging over a length-scale $r$, we get

-where $\br'$ is a dummy integral variable and $\Omega$ is the solid angle associated with $\br'$.
-In the second line above, we interpret $\sin(kr)/kr$ as the filter in Fourier space, with the corresponding real space filter being the radial delta function $G^\delta_r(r')=1/4\pi r^2 \delta(r'-r)$. $G^\delta_r$, although not smooth, is non-negative, normalized and has its main support in a ball of radius $r$ centered at $\br'$.
-Similarly, in $d$-dimensions the Fourier transform of the radial delta function~\cite{Vembu_1961} gives the filter (with $K\sim1/r$),
+where $\br'$ is a dummy integral variable, $r'=|\br'|$, and $\Omega$ is the solid angle associated with $\br'$.
+In the second line above, we interpret $\sin(kr)/kr$ as the filter in Fourier space.
+The corresponding real-space filter is the radial delta function $G^\delta_r(r')=\delta(r'-r)/4\pi r^2$ and the filtered field is $\filter{\chi}^\delta$. $G^\delta_r$, although not smooth, is non-negative, normalized, and has its support on the shell of radius $r$ centered at $\bx$.
+Similarly, in $d$ dimensions the Fourier transform of the radial delta function~\cite{Vembu_1961} gives the equivalent filter (with $K\sim1/r$),